-III.
 SECOND READING 236.1-AR-1: INTAKE FORM

-It is recommended that the Board approve the SECOND READING of 236.1-AR-1: Intake Form.
+On the motion of Mrs. Shaw, seconded by Mr. LaPorte, the Board approved the SECOND READING of 236.1-AR-1: Intake Form.

-IV.
 SECOND READING POLICY 247: HAZING

-It is recommended that the Board approve the SECOND READING of Policy 247: Hazing.
+On the motion of Mrs. Shaw, seconded by Mr. LaPorte, the SECOND READING of Policy 247: Hazing.

-V. SECOND READING POLICY 256: BULLYING/CYBERBULLYING
+SECOND READING POLICY 256: BULLYING/CYBERBULLYING

-It is recommended that the Board approve the SECOND READING of Policy 256: Bullying/Cyberbullying.
+On the motion of Mrs. Shaw, seconded by Mr. LaPorte, the SECOND READING of Policy 256: Bullying/Cyberbullying.

-VI.
 FIRST AND SECOND READING POLICY 200: ENROLLMENT IN DISTRICT

-It is recommended that the Board approve the FIRST and SECOND READING of Policy 200: Enrollment in District.
+On the motion of Mrs. Shaw, seconded by Mr. LaPorte, the Board approved the FIRST and SECOND READING of Policy 200: Enrollment in District.

-VII.
 FIRST AND SECOND READING POLICY 202: ELIGIBILITY OF NONRESIDENT STUDENTS

-It is recommended that the Board approve the FIRST and SECOND READING of Policy 202: Eligibility of Nonresident Students.
+On the motion of Mrs. Shaw, seconded by Mr. LaPorte, the Board approved FIRST and SECOND READING of Policy 202: Eligibility of Nonresident Students.

-VIII.FIRST AND SECOND READING POLICY 218: STUDENT DISCIPLINE
+FIRST AND SECOND READING POLICY 218: STUDENT DISCIPLINE

-It is recommended that the Board approve the FIRST and SECOND READING of Policy 218: Student Discipline.
+On the motion of Mrs. Shaw, seconded by Mr. LaPorte, the Board approved FIRST and SECOND READING of Policy 218: Student Discipline.